By Molly Patrick

 Apr 12, 2016,

-You might think you’re doing your family, friends and loved ones a favor by always putting them first and never making time for yourself, but as it turns out, you are doing them an injustice.
+You might think that you’re doing your family, friends and loved ones a favor by always putting them first and never making time for yourself, but as it turns out, you’re doing them an injustice.

 Ouch.
 I know that might sting.
-But hear me out – I’ll be gentle.
+But hear me out – I’ll try to be gentle.